JeanVittory/todo-frontend/README.md

 That's all now you can run `npm run dev`.

+To authenticate, please use the following credentials:

+- Email: admin@byyuto.com
+- Password: password1234

 ## Test

 Please use `npm run test` to execute the tests into the project.